jpinedaa/story-collab-ai/README.md

 3. Hover your mouse over a character to see the full card for that character

 #### Creating Story Cards
-1. Select the narrator or the character you want to create a card for.
+1. Select the narrator or the character you want to create a card for
 2. Click the plus icon on the top right corner
 3. Click on create new card
 4. Write a title and description and set a card type